 Q: For first time users, what is the best card?

-A: So you’re looking to get your first credit card?
-Well good for you, because that is one of the most important steps of building credit.
-There are a lot of great credit card deals out there for first-time users, but there are also a lot of unethical companies that may give you a bad deal.
-For your first credit card, here’s what you should look for:
+A: So, you’re considering applying for your first credit card?
+That’s great, because that is one of the most important steps of establishing and building a solid credit history and score.
+There are a lot of great credit card deals out there for first-time users, but there are also quite a few shady companies that often give credit newbies an expensive and unproductive credit relationship.
+For your first credit card, here is what you should consider: